xpdAcq/xpdAcq/doc/troubleshooting.rst

      In [5]: glbl.area_det
      Out[5]: PerkinElmerContinuous(prefix='XF:28IDC-ES:1{Det:PE1}', name='pe1', read_attrs=['tiff', 'stats1'], configuration_attrs=['images_per_set', 'number_of_sets'], monitor_attrs=[])

 There are other setups that you can do to make your experiment run smoothly.
-For example, by carrying out a calibration before you start collecting it greatly facilitate data reduction later.
+For example, by carrying out a calibration before you start collecting it greatly facilitates data reduction later.
 Please follow the workflow in the :ref:`cheat_sheet` or talk to the IS if you don't know how to do this.

 Why does my scan halt for no reason?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Sometimes you might find your scans halt for no reason, not even an error message.
-That is most likely come from confusion at machine level.
+That most likely come from confusion at machine level.
 Don't worry, just make sure **there is only one XPD control running on this computer.**.
-``XPD control`` can be launched by double-click on shortcut in desktop:
+``XPD control`` can be launched by double-clicking on shortcut in desktop:

   .. image:: ./xpd_control.png
     :width: 60px
     :align: center
     :height: 80px

-After launched it, a window similar to this should pop out:
+After launched, a window similar to this should pop out:

   .. image:: ./pe1c_ioc.png
     :width: 400px
     :align: center
     :height: 300px

-Each ``XPD control`` window means a control panel between XPD computer and experiment apparatuses, such as area detector or motor.
+Each ``XPD control`` means a control panel between XPD computer and experiment apparatuses, such as area detector or motor.
 Therefore we should avoid having multiple ``XPD control`` running at the same time.
-To make sure there is only one ``XPD control`` running, move to top right corner and click ``Activities``.
+To make sure there is only one ``XPD control`` running, move to top left corner and click ``Activities``.
 Then you should see all currently active windows.
 Close duplicated control panels (if any) then it should work.

 If scan still halts, please contact beamline scientist immediately for bug report.